The Youth Development Initiative strives to develop and implement successful

 The Science Center operates internship and leadership programs throughout the year:

 The STEM Youth Development Internship is available to high school students ages 16+ who have a passion for STEM learning.
 They will be able to develop and practice professional skills at the Children's Science Center Lab while engaging in various hands-on activities.
 Candidates must be underrepresented in STEM (see application for more details).
-Applications are due by 5:00 pm on December 2, 2022.
+Applications will open Summer 2024.

 The Children’s Science Center Lab’s Youth Advisory Board is made up of Northern Virginia high school students who volunteer, collaborate, and create programs that contribute to the Children's Science Center's goal of inspiring a love of STEM.
 All members serve a two-year term.
 Each member contributes approximately 6 to 10 hours per month attending Board and team meetings, developing projects for the Children's Science Center, volunteering at the Lab on weekends and during school breaks, and participating in community events.
-The application opens in the winter each year, and rising freshmen through rising junior high school students are eligible to apply.
+Rising freshmen through rising junior high school students are eligible to apply.
+Applications are due Friday, April 26, 2024 by 5 pm.

-Latina SciGirls (LSG), the PBS-designed program, showcases STEM learning in Latinas through the incorporation of hands-on activities, multi-media tools, and exposure to accomplished Latina STEM mentors.
+STEM Chicas showcases STEM learning in Latinas through the incorporation of hands-on activities, multi-media tools, and exposure to accomplished Latina STEM mentors.
 Over the course of nine weeks, thirty participants in grades 3-6 from a Northern Virginia elementary school will convene to investigate STEM topics ranging from recycling to animal habitats to forensic science.
-The LSG Interns will work alongside lab staff interacting with LSG participants, facilitating experiments, and leading groups and individuals through explorations of Science, Technology, Engineering, and Mathematics concepts.
-Applications are due by 5:00 pm on December 16, 2022.
+STEM Chicas Interns will work alongside lab staff interacting with participants, facilitating experiments, and leading groups and individuals through explorations of Science, Technology, Engineering, and Mathematics concepts.

 The Commonwealth Cyber Initiative (CC) Internship was created to expand the cybersecurity talent pipeline by reaching high school students who are 17+ and interested in exploring cyber security as a possible career option.
 The internship includes professional skills training and placement with Northern Virginia cyber-related organizations to prepare them to enter the cyber workforce of the future.
 The internship includes a program stipend at the successful completion of the 7-week program and is open to rising high school seniors and rising first-year college/university students.